jarthorn/bluemix-node-sample-twitter-search-analyzer-app/README.md

     -   **External and Public APIs:**

         This app uses some external APIs.
-You need to register the app with Twitter and Klout to get the keys and tokens.
+You need to register the app with Twitter to get the keys and tokens.

         -   **Twitter v1.1 API:**